DenisLitvin/iOS-Interview/README.md

 The bounds of a UIView is the rectangle, expressed as a location (x,y) and size (width,height) relative to its own coordinate system (0,0).
 The frame of a UIView is the rectangle, expressed as a location (x,y) and size (width,height) relative to the superview it is contained within.

+### Application States
+The iOS application states are as follows:

+* Not running state: The app has not been launched or was running but was terminated by the system.

+* Inactive state:

+The app is running in the foreground but is currently not receiving events.
+(It may be executing other code though.)
+An app usually stays in this state only briefly as it transitions to a different state.
+The only time it stays inactive for any period of time is when the user locks the screen or the system prompts the user to respond to some event (such as an incoming phone call or SMS message).

+- Active state:

+The app is running in the foreground and is receiving events.
+This is the normal mode for foreground apps.

+- Background state:

+The app is in the background and executing code.
+Most apps enter this state briefly on their way to being suspended.
+However, an app that requests extra execution time may remain in this state for a period of time.
+In addition, an app being launched directly into the background enters this state instead of the inactive state.

+- Suspended state:

+While suspended, an app remains in memory but does not execute any code.
+When a low-memory condition occurs, the system may purge suspended apps without notice to make more space for the foreground app.

 ### What is Responder Chain ?
 A ResponderChain is a hierarchy of objects that have the opportunity to respond to events received.